jafingerhut/test-spdx-checker/p4lang/README.md

 ## Is it acceptable for a repository to have a mix of some files with one license, and other files with other licenses?

-We hope the answer is yes.
+We very much hope the answer is yes.

+For example, we expect we will need to have a very small number of source files in this repository https://github.com/p4lang/p4c be licensed under GPL-2.0-only, because of one of two reasons:

++ They are test programs written in Python that import the GPL v2 Scapy library.
++ They are C source files that are expected to be compiled, loaded into the Linux kernel via EBPF, and executed.

+We expect 99% or so of the source files in that repository to be licensed under the Apache-2.0 license.

-## If so, what should the top level LICENSE file contain?
+## If yes, what should the top level LICENSE file contain?

-Is a file like this one acceptable?
+Is a file like this one acceptable, which mentions all licenses used by any file in the repository, and a way to distinguish which source files use which license?

 + https://github.com/p4lang/p4app-TCP-INT/blob/main/LICENSE